 In Atlan, the asset's "qualifiedName" serves as a distinctive identification.

-It is a string that has been concatenated and contains the asset's source, host, and hierarchy. snowflake/jv22371.ap-south-1/database/schema/table is an example of a database schema and table.
+It is a string that has been concatenated and contains the asset's source, host, and hierarchy.

 The related asset in Atlan does not change unless a modification is made that might have an impact on this, such as changing the schema or table name.